realrussia/train-tickets-gateway-doc/articles/v2-migration-notes.rst

 #. response/Train
     * Times of departure and arrival have changed the format to ISO 8601 ('YYYY-MM-DDThh:mm:ss±hh:mm')

 #.
-To unauthorized requests the system used to redirect users to another url, however now it responds with 403 error with message "Authentication Failed.".
+To unauthorized requests the system used to redirect requests to another url, however now it responds with 403 error with message "Authentication Failed.".

 .. _deprecations:
 Deprecations